brittpinder/ios-reference/swift/properties/README.md

 ## Lazy Stored Properties
 A *lazy stored property* is a property whose initial value isn't calculated until the first time it's used.
 It is indicated by using the `lazy` modifier before its declaration.

 Lazy properties are useful when the initial value for a property is dependent on outside factors whose values aren’t known until after an instance’s initialization is complete.
 They are also useful when the initial value for a property requires complex or computationally expensive setup that shouldn’t be performed unless or until it’s needed.
-In the following example, `oldest` is only calculated once it's referenced.
+In the following example, `youngest` is only calculated once it's referenced.

 ```swift
 struct Person {